Subhavpathak/House_Price_Prediction_ML/README.md

-# 🏡 House Price Prediction using Machine Learning
+content = """# 🏡 House Price Prediction using Machine Learning

 This project predicts house prices based on various features using **Random Forest Regressor**.
 It includes **data preprocessing, model training, and a Flask-based UI** for user interaction.